 Also, if you apply late, we cannot guarantee that funding will be available.

 Because your eligibility can change from year to year, you will need to reapply for aid each year during your time at Bucknell.
 (However, you will only need to complete the CSS PROFILE once.)
-Returning students must submit all documents by April 15.
+Returning students must submit all documents by March 15.
 You can expect a similar need-based aid package each of your four years at Bucknell if: